Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Introduction

 This paper introduces Hylog, a novel hybrid system for logging non-alphabetic scripts that extends Inputlog's capabilities and makes the following primary contributions: \begin{enumerate*}[label=(\roman*)] \item a novel, ecological text-logging architecture featuring a Dynamic Snapshot Window (DSW) algorithm for efficient logging in standard text processors; \item a hybridizer module that robustly synchronizes low-level keystroke data with high-level rendered text output from IMEs; \item an open-source implementation of this system, provided as a resource to the research community; \item a proof-of-concept validation demonstrating the system's ability to capture fine-grained temporal metrics in Chinese, thereby enabling new avenues for quantitative research. \end{enumerate*}

 This combined approach enables our logging technique to operate in an ecological fashion while registering both keyboard outputs and their corresponding screen renderings.

 We tested the effectiveness of our approach in a small study where two experienced volunteers translated a heating pad instruction leaflet from English into simplified Chinese.
-We addressed the challenge of using keylogger results to analyze IKIs, traditionally defined and studied in text-production activities with alphabetic languages \cite{miller2000, wengelin2006, baaijen2012, barkaoui2019, vandermeulen2024, ivaska2025}, and tested whether our hybrid technique enables precise measurements.
-Comparing the measurements of our hybrid approach with those using only Inputlog 9.5 as baseline, we found empirical evidence that ours are significantly more complete and precise.
+We addressed the challenge of using keylogger results to analyze IKIs, traditionally defined and studied in text-production activities with alphabetic languages \cite{miller2000, wengelin2006, baaijen2012, barkaoui2019, vandermeulen2024, ivaska2025}, and tested whether our hybrid technique enables precise measurements. \begin{rev}We compared the measurements produced by our hybrid approach with those obtained using only Inputlog 9.5 as a baseline.
+The results provide empirical evidence that our measurements\end{rev} are significantly more complete and precise.

 The remainder of this paper is organized as follows. \S~\ref{section:logging-non-alphabetic-scripts} introduces and illustrates the challenges for extending the analysis of IKIs (our case study) to text-production activities with non-alphabetic scripts.
-It also discusses the limitations of current keylogging approaches with respect to those challenges. \S~\ref{sec:hylog} describes the hybrid, ecological keylogging approach that we introduce in this paper, in order to effectively address keylogging for non-alphabetic scripts. \S~\ref{sec:system-validation} summarizes a case study where we evaluated the effectiveness of our approach. \S~\ref{sec:conclusions} discusses the relationships between our work and the new version of Inputlog for Chinese, summarizes our contributions, and highlights possible research directions.
+It also discusses the limitations of current keylogging approaches with respect to those challenges. \S~\ref{sec:hylog} describes the hybrid, ecological keylogging approach that we introduce in this paper, in order to effectively address keylogging for non-alphabetic scripts. \S~\ref{sec:system-validation} summarizes a case study where we evaluated the effectiveness of our approach.\begin{rev}\S~\ref{sec:hylog:for:behavioral:analysis} shows the possible use of Hylog for behavioral analysis, presenting the kinds of insights researchers can derive.\end{rev} \S~\ref{sec:conclusions} discusses the relationships between our work and the new version of Inputlog for Chinese, summarizes our contributions, and highlights possible research directions.